ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 and saving documents, and [Queries](http://mongoosejs.com/docs/queries.html) for instructions on reading documents.

+If you're using mLab, this would be a great opportunity to explore its database explorer.
+Go to https://mlab.com/home, click on your deployment, then look at the list of Collections.
+You can create new collections here (or using the tools below).
+As you create and work with data in the app and using the tools below, you should see the data in this web interface update, and vice versa.

 You may decide to write unit tests to test your schemas and models.
 Here are some resources that may be helpful: